DanielOgorchock/OmniThing/README.md

 NONE YET

 ## Contributing to OmniThing
+NOTE: Before you read further, I apologize to the current state of documentation within the project's source files (as in, there basically is none).
+Hopefully it will be improved in the future.
+At least the directory structure is fairly straight-forward.

 OmniThing's modularity makes it pretty easy to add funcionality.
 If you intend to add something to OmniThing, it is important to keep a few things in mind:

 ### Only Add Devices if Required